mammuth/ha-fritzbox-tools/README.md

     - "..."
   profile_on: "Standard"  # Optional.
 Use if the names of your "Zugangsprofile" are different as the defaults.
   profile_off: "Gesperrt"  # Optional.
+  use_wifi: True # Optional, default True: if False no wifi switches will be exposed
+  use_port: True  # Optional, default True: if False no port switches will be exposed
+  use_devices: True  # Optional, default True: if False no device switches will be exposed, redundant if devices is not specified
+  use_deflections: True # Optional, default True: if False no call deflection switches will be exposed
 ```

 ### Prepare your FRITZ!Box